AdobeDocs/experience-platform.en/help/destinations/api/update-destination-dataflows.md

 >[!IMPORTANT]
 >
 >The `If-Match` header is required when making a PATCH request.
-The value for this header is the unique version of the connection you want to update.
+The value for this header is the unique version of the dataflow you want to update.
 The etag value updates with every successful update of a dataflow.

 **API format**